ncatlab/nlab-content/pages/8/3/6/1/1638/content.md

-+--{:.query} According to Francois Metayer Power used n-computad in 1991, whilst a computad &#224; l&#224; Street is a 2-polygraph and does not refer to the higher dimensional case.
++--{: .query} According to Francois Metayer Power used n-computad in 1991, whilst a computad &#224; l&#224; Street is a 2-polygraph and does not refer to the higher dimensional case.
 As Albert Burroni's notion of n-polygraph also was from 1991, this comment is misleading.

 =--